-- (a) When it appears likely that an innocent person may be injured by the deputy discharging the firearm in the direction of an innocent person. - (b) When discharging or pointing a firearm at a person who presents a danger only to themselves and does not have the apparent ability, opportunity, and intent to immediately cause death or serious bodily injury to the deputy or another person.

-(c) When discharging or pointing a firearm at a person who presents a danger only to property and does not have the apparent opportunity or intent to immediately cause death or serious bodily injury to the deputy or another person.
+- (a) As an impact weapon except when deadly force is justified. - (b) When it appears likely that an innocent person may be injured by the deputy discharging the firearm in the direction of an innocent person. - (c) When discharging or pointing a firearm at a person who presents a danger only to themselves and does not have the apparent ability, opportunity, and intent to immediately cause death or serious bodily injury to the deputy or another person. - (d) When discharging or pointing a firearm at a person who presents a danger only to property and does not have the apparent opportunity or intent to immediately cause death or serious bodily injury to the deputy or another person.

-300.4.4 DISCHARGE OF FIREARMS
+306.4.4 DISCHARGE OF FIREARMS